 - ROAD CAR SPECIFICATIONS

-Although the standard Renault 5 Alpine had a 93 BHP front-mounted normally aspirated engine and front wheel drive, the R5 Turbo featured a 160 BHP mid-mounted 1397 cc turbocharged engine and rear wheel drive.
-The mechanical elements were also radically different from the standard model and the track widths increased substantially.
+The standard Renault 5 Alpine had a 93 BHP, front-mounted and normally aspirated engine paired with front-wheel drive which made it a fairly fast car on all surfaces.
+However, in 1977 began a radical new idea under the moniker “Project 822”, resulting in the legendary R5 Turbo.
+It featured a 160 BHP, mid-mounted, and turbocharged 1397cc engine with rear-wheel drive.
+The mechanical elements were also much different from the standard model and the track widths increased substantially.
 The car was visually striking since it seemed almost as wide as it was long.
 All of these changes were performed with a single goal: win rallies.

-Officially homologated in 1980, the Renault 5 Turbo was unleashed as a Group 4 rally car around the same time of the introduction of the Audi quattro.
-While the quattro is regarded as a revolution in rallying thanks to its four wheel drive system, the R5 Turbo was equally important as a “game changer” since its mid-engine conversion would be a “recipe” followed by many other subsequent rally car designs.
+Officially homologated in 1980 after an initial production run of 400 cars, the Renault 5 Turbo was unleashed as a Group 4 rally car around the same time of the introduction of the Audi quattro.
+While the quattro is regarded as a revolution in rallying thanks to its four-wheel drive system, the R5 Turbo was equally important as a “game changer” since its mid-engine conversion of an existing car model would be a “recipe” followed by many other subsequent rally car designs.
 In this respect, the R5 Turbo is often regarded as “the school of Group B”.

 The type Cevennes was driven by Jean Ragnotti to win the 1981 Monte Carlo Rally and the 1982 Tour de Corse Rally.
-However, while the car was quite able on tarmac it did struggle on slippery terrain.
+However, while the car was quite able on tarmac, it was a handful to drive on slippery terrains.

 However, unlike most other models which would take advantage of Group B’s looser regulations, the R5 Turbo found itself handicapped by its smaller engine displacement of 1397 cc, which paired with the new multiplication factor for forced induction engines (1397 x 1.4 = 1956 cc), would put the car in the B-11 1600~2000 cc class.
-This meant that the Group B version had to run narrower tires than its previous Group 4 counterpart while not being able to make any gains towards the lower weight limit.
+This meant that the first Group B version had to run narrower tires than its previous Group 4 counterpart while not being able to make any gains towards the lower weight limit of that particular class.
 Combined with the higher horsepower rating, this traction handicap aggravated the car’s already twitchy handling.

 MAXI TURBO EVOLUTION

-In late 1984, Renault Sport took full advantage of Group B’s evolution feature and seriously upped the ante with the ultimate version of the R5 Turbo: type “Maxi”.
-It featured revised aerodynamic elements such as a vented bonnet/hood, streamlining pillars, a large rear spoiler, and integrated spot lamps into the bodywork.
+In late 1984, Renault Sport took full advantage of Group B’s evolution (ET) feature and seriously upped the ante with the ultimate version of the R5 Turbo: type “Maxi”.
+The twenty cars required for homologation featured revised aerodynamic elements such as a vented bonnet/hood, streamlining pillars, a large rear spoiler and integrated spot lamps into the bodywork.

-More importantly, the engineers increased the engine displacement to 1527 cc which, paired with the forced induction multiplication (1527 x 1.4 = 2138 cc), would allow for wider tires and a wider track while keeping the car’s weight within the B-12 class minimum.
+More importantly, the engineers made use of the larger 1436 cc engine specifically homologated for the category and increased its displacement even more to 1527 cc which, paired with the forced induction multiplication (1527 x 1.4 = 2138 cc), would allow for wider tires and a wider track while keeping the car’s weight within the B-12 class minimum.
 The new “C7K” engine produced 360 BHP and more torque than its predecessor.

-In the end, even though the Renault 5 Turbo was mainly aimed at tarmac events and performed rather poorly in other types of rallies, it was very popular among privateers and was used extensively in the French Rally Championship.
-It is often referred to as the best value rally car of its day.
+In the end, even though the Renault 5 Turbo was mainly aimed at dominating tarmac events, it was very popular among privateers and was used extensively in the French Rally Championship.
+It is often referred to as the best value rally car of its day and carries an important legacy that is present even today.

 RALLY CAR SPECIFICATIONS